 |2 KB||128 MB||256 MB|

-When you format a hard disk, you might need to decide carefully which type of file system you are going to use and select the one that provides an amount of available space that is as close as possible to the desired size.
+When you format a hard disk, you might need to decide carefully which file system you will use and select the one that provides an amount of available space that is as close as possible to the desired size.

 - Fat16 vs fat32